-Summarising progress on the Canterbury claims, insurers have now settled \$9.4 billion residential and \$10 billion commercial claims.
-Although 1,258 residential claims were transferred to insurers from EQC in 2016, significant steps were taken in the latter half of the year to provide much greater clarity to insurers about EQC's unresolved claims through the establishment of a Joint Accelerated Review Team.
+Summarising progress on the Canterbury claims, insurers have now settled \$9.4 billion residential and \$10 billion commercial claims representing 90% of all claims by number.
+Although 1,258 residential claims were transferred to insurers from EQC in 2016, significant steps were taken in the latter half of the year to provide much greater clarity to insurers about EQC's unresolved claims through the establishment of a loint Accelerated Review Team.

-It will be critical to maintain momentum on settling the remaining Canterbury claims in 2017 while progressing those arising from Kaikōura.
+It will be critical to maintain momentum on settling the remaining Canterbury claims in 2017 while progressing those arising from Kaikoura.